FryJay/MenuHammer/README.md

 - Opening files

 It has some default menus configured but you will most certainly want to customize it.
-Out of the box it will bind âŒ˜-âŒ¥-âŒƒ-q to enable/disable MenuHammer and âŒ¥-space to show/hide MenuHammer.
+Out of the box it will bind Command-Option-Control-q to enable/disable MenuHammer and Option-Space to show/hide MenuHammer.

 It is still very much a work in progress.
 I have a large list of features I still want to add and some features are only partially implemented.
 Use at your own risk.